ToJen/volley-tourney.io/README.md

 # volley-tourney.io
-This is a system where volleyball tournament organizers can create tournaments and setthe tournament types along with the team brackets.
+This is a system where volleyball tournament organizers can create tournaments and set the tournament types along with the team brackets.

 There are different accounts for the organizer, coach and referee.